Czech Republic: COVID-19 & Your Global Renewables Supply Chain - 10 Step Guide

 Czech Republic

-I'm a counsel in our Corporate & Commercial and Banking & Finance Groups based in Prague.
+I'm a counsel in our Corporate, Commercial and Finance & Financial Regulation Practice Groups based in Prague.

 The renewables sector is feeling the impact as COVID-19 begins to cause huge global disruption to supply chains.
 The renewables sector is heavily reliant on global supply chains for raw materials and components, as well as an available workforce to physically build, operate & maintain the power plants.